leonhazen/stc/README.md

 ### Easy Mode

-Place `stc` binary in Syncthing home directory and run it from there, or specify it with `--homedir=/path..`.
-Stc will try to find the URL and API Key on it's own.
+Run `stc` as the same user as Syncthing.
+It will look for config.xml in the XDG_CONFIG_HOME directory, or specify it with `--configfile=/path..`.

 ### Advanced / Remote Mode